errchh/errchh/README.md

 # Hello there!
-This is @errchh. :paw_prints:
-I am learning SQL as a data analyst.
-Looking forward to interesting projects ahead.
+This is @errchh.
+Based in Hong Kong and UK.
+Using SQL, Tableau and R as a data analyst.